Blessed: an inner quality unaffected by outward circumstances

 • In addition to the opportunities on the Lighthouse Bible study site, I contributed to their online magazine, Refresh.
 Two of the articles received special recognition.
 One was chosen as the lead article and the other was the feature article.
 I have also written a couple of devotions for a Bible study on renovating your heart that will come out in the spring.

 •Girl on Adventure has been busy as well, averaging about a post a week.
 It also won an award at the Blue Ridge Conference in 2017.
-The blog, along with leading a women’s Bible study, meeting regularly with a group of local writers, and helping churches build loft houses for families in Mexico (Hands of Mercy), has kept my hands and heart full.
-I have traveled, spent time with friends, made so great food, knitted a sweater, read some books, lost a little weight, and had lots of fun in the process.
+The blog, leading a women’s Bible study, meeting regularly with a group of local writers, and helping churches build loft houses for families in Mexico (Hands of Mercy), has kept my hands and heart full.
+I have traveled, spent time with friends, made such great food, knitted a sweater, read some books, lost a little weight, and had lots of fun in the process.

 There are some new things I would like to try this coming year.

-We’ll see what happens, but 2017 was far from disappointing and it only encourages me to continue following the course that God has laid out for me.
+We’ll see what happens, but 2017 was far from disappointing, and it only encourages me to continue following the course that God has laid out for me.
 I hope when you look forward to the next year, you look back and see the great things God has already done.
 His blessings will be my motivator for the days to come.
 I’m looking forward to the ‘what will be’ in 2018.